Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

-We now inspect the spin wave spectra on the $\Gamma$-A-L-M plane of the BZ, where splitting is expected for undoped $\alpha$-MnTe [Fig. \ref{fig:fig3}(e)] \cite{liu_chiral_2024}.
+We now inspect the spin wave spectra on the $\Gamma$-A-L-M plane of the BZ, where splitting is expected in MnTe [Fig. \ref{fig:fig3}(e)] \cite{liu_chiral_2024}.
 Figure \ref{fig:fig3}(a-d) show a comparison of spin wave spectra along the $[1.33,0,L]$ and $[H,0,H]$ directions for both systems.
-While splitting is clearly observed in undoped $\alpha$-MnTe \cite{liu_chiral_2024}, the broadened linewidth in Li-doped $\alpha$-MnTe makes the splitting more challenging to resolve.
-This is also reflected in constant energy cuts [Fig. \ref{fig:fig4}(a-c)], where inspection of the $\bm{Q}$-dependence of the ring-like spectral weight reveals an alternating bright/dim pattern around the ring, which is a direct result of the splitting in undoped $\alpha$-MnTe.
-We note that in Li-doped $\alpha$-MnTe a weak alternation is evident at 34.5~meV, which may signal a weak splitting which survives Li-doping [Fig. \ref{fig:fig4}(c)].
-To more closely investigate the presence of splitting in the two systems, we performed constant-$\bm{Q}$ cuts near the expected splitting position in $\bm{Q}$-$E$ space [Fig. \ref{fig:fig3}(e-g)].
-While two peaks are resolvable in the line cuts for undoped $\alpha$-MnTe, the spectra for Li-doped $\alpha$-MnTe are evidently broader and only a single, broad peak is resolvable for most $L$ values.
+While splitting is clearly observed in MnTe \cite{liu_chiral_2024}, the broadened linewidth in Li-MnTe makes the splitting more challenging to resolve.
+This is also reflected in constant energy cuts [Fig. \ref{fig:fig4}(a-c)], where inspection of the $\bm{Q}$-dependence of the ring-like spectral weight reveals an alternating bright/dim pattern around the ring, which is a direct result of the splitting in MnTe.
+We note that in Li-MnTe a weak alternation is evident at 34.5~meV, which is consistent with a persistent splitting [Fig. \ref{fig:fig4}(c)].
+To more closely investigate the presence of magnon splitting in the two systems, we performed constant-$\bm{Q}$ cuts near the expected splitting position in $\bm{Q}$-$E$ space [Fig. \ref{fig:fig3}(e-g)].
+While two peaks are resolvable in the line cuts for MnTe, the spectra for Li-MnTe are evidently broader and only a single, broad feature is resolvable for most $L$ values.

-To understand whether the observed dispersion and lineshape for Li-doped $\alpha$-MnTe can be explained by a persistent splitting which is simply broadened by the addition of itinerant carriers, we fit the data to two distinct LSWT models with refined $J_1$,\,$J_2$,\,$J_3$: (1) with $J_{10}$ and $J_{11}$ zero, where splitting is necessarily absent; (2) with non-zero difference $J_{10}-J_{11}$ fixed at the value refined for undoped $\alpha$-MnTe. $J_{10}$ and $J_{11}$ were allowed to refine under this constraint [Fig. \ref{fig:fig3}(f,g)].
-In the former scenario, which neglects the splitting allowed by the altermagnetic symmetry, the energy of the spin waves in Li-doped $\alpha$-MnTe are underestimated near the expected splitting, and the experimental linewidth is substantially broader than predicted by the model.
-For the model with $J_{10},J_{11}\neq0$, we find improved agreement with experimental energies, further suggesting that the splitting in $\alpha$-MnTe may survive Li-doping.
+To understand whether the observed dispersion and lineshape for Li-MnTe can be explained by a persistent splitting which is simply broadened by the addition of itinerant carriers, we fit the data to two distinct LSWT models with refined $J_1$,\,$J_2$,\,$J_3$: (1) with $J_{10}$ and $J_{11}$ zero, where splitting is necessarily absent; (2) with non-zero difference $J_{10}-J_{11}$ fixed at the value refined for MnTe. $J_{10}$ and $J_{11}$ were allowed to refine under this constraint [Fig. \ref{fig:fig3}(f,g)]. { The former scenario, which is identical to the ``Li-doped MnTe center'' presented earlier, underestimates both the spin wave energy and the linewidth near the expected splitting (Table S1). } For the model with $J_{10},J_{11}\neq0$, we find improved agreement with experimental energies, further suggesting that the splitting in MnTe may survive Li-doping.